Ahtesham18112011/VSDSquadron_FM/README.md

 1. Select the connection type as Serial, then you should check which COM port is working by taking a look in Device Manager.
 ![Alt text](https://github.com/Ahtesham18112011/VSDSquadron_FM/blob/a02b63cc8b04445e3aabc67e98a5ce367615749f/Screenshot%20(111).png)
 2. Click on "open".
-3. Then you will see the folllowing results after clicking:-
+3. Then you will see the folllowing 'D's after clicking:-

 ![Alt text](https://github.com/Ahtesham18112011/VSDSquadron_FM/blob/a02b63cc8b04445e3aabc67e98a5ce367615749f/Screenshot%20(112).png)

+### Step5: Final documentation

+The UART protocol is implemented im the module uart_trx.v file.
+It works in one direction only, ie. it sends data without having a provison to receive the data back from the receiver.
+For UART to work, the Baud rate shoud be the same on both the transmitting anf receiving side.
+Here the Baud rate is 9600 Hz.